Broken Link Building: Does It Work? How To Do It RIGHT?

 How To Find Broken Pages

-The more external links a page or post has, the higher the occurrence of broken links.
-In other words, target pages with lots of external links.
+The more external links a webpage or blog post accumulates, the greater the likelihood of encountering broken links.

 Using Resource Pages

-Resource pages contain several articles (and links) on a particular topic.
-Fortunately, they (the resource) are hardly updated.
+Resource pages contain several articles (and new links) on a particular topic.
+Fortunately, the resource is hardly updated.

 Meaning: there is a likelihood of finding several broken links on resource pages.